Mark Foster (swimmer): Media appearances

 On 27 July 2012, Foster appeared on a Paralympic special of the Channel 4 game show The Million Pound Drop with Countdown presenter Rachel Riley.

 Foster often appears as an analyst for BBC Sport's coverage of Swim meets.
+This includes four Commonwealth Games: Delhi 2010, Glasgow 2014, Gold Coast 2018 and Birmingham 2022, and four Summer Olympic Games: London 2012, Rio 2016, Tokyo 2020 and Paris 2024.

+In November 2023, Foster participated in Series 7, Week 8 of Richard Osman's House of Games.

 Strictly Come Dancing

 Foster competed in the sixth series of Strictly Come Dancing with professional dancer Hayley Holt.
 He was voted off by the judges in the dance-off on week 6.
 He participated in the Strictly Come Dancing arena tour in 2012, dancing with Natalie Lowe.